gmcmacran/TypeOneTypeTwoSim/README.md

 geometric distribution is the same as the negative binomial with size equal to 1.
 This suggests the geometric test will do poorly.

-Over the entire range of p, both the exact test and the likelihood ratio have type I error rate far from the desired .05.
-The exact test is always conservative.
+Over the entire range of p, the likelihood ratio has type I error rate far from the desired .05.
 Sometimes the likelihood test is liberal.
 Sometimes it is conservative.
-Overall, the likelihood test has different type I error rates than the exact test.

 <img src="man/figures/README-geometricTypeI-1.png" width="100%" />

-In the aggregate, type I error rates are below the desired .05.
+In the aggregate, type I error rate is below the desired .05 for two tests.
 This is due to the discrete nature of the test statistic.

 <img src="man/figures/README-geometricTypeI2-1.png" width="100%" />